Old Vicksburg Bridge

 The Old Vicksburg Bridge, also known as Mississippi River Bridge, is a cantilever bridge carrying one rail line across the Mississippi River between Delta, Louisiana and Vicksburg, Mississippi.

 History

-Until 1998, the bridge was open to motor vehicles and carried U.S. Route 80 (US 80) across the Mississippi River.
-It is now only a railroad bridge, though one road lane runs through the bridge for inspection by workers.
-It was replaced by the new Vicksburg Bridge, a short distance down river, for vehicle crossings.

 It was listed on the National Register of Historic Places in 1989.

 It was built by the Vicksburg Bridge & Terminal Co. during 1928-1930 and has three cantilevered truss spans and three Parker truss spans.